mihoi1/todoapp/README.md

+# ToDoApp

-TodoApp is a simple web application for managing tasks, built with Spring Boot for the backend and HTML/CSS/JavaScript for the frontend.
+ToDoApp is a simple web application for managing tasks, built with Spring Boot for the backend and HTML/CSS/JavaScript for the frontend.
 It allows creating categories, adding tasks to them, and marking tasks as Done or Pending.
 Tasks are displayed in separate tables per category for a clean and organized view.

 ## Features